paramitamirza/CATENA/README.md

 # CATENA
 ## CAusal and TEmporal relation extraction from NAtural language texts
+CATENA is a sieve-based system to perform temporal and causal relation extraction and classification from English texts, exploiting the interaction between the temporal and the causal model.
+The system requires pre-annotated text with EVENT and TIMEX3 tags according to the TimeML annotation standard, as these annotation are used as features to extract the relations.

 ###Requirements
 * Java Runtime Environment (JRE) 1.7.x or higher